How to Use Visual Marketing to Boost Your Brand and Sales

 Personalized emails can also work well after a networking event or trade show.

 There’s no better visual marketing tool than a customer testimonial.
 That’s when they upload a picture or video of them wearing your clothing or using your product — and tag your business!
 That’s what’s called User-Generated Content (UCG).
-Since Facebook changed its algorithm to give more visibility to users’ posts, the best thing you can do to get your business noticed is to have a user upload a picture of them at your shop or restaurant, wearing your clothing or gear, and tag your business on it.
+Since Facebook changed its algorithm to give more visibility to users’ posts, the best thing you can do to get your business noticed is to have a user upload a picture of themselves at your shop or restaurant, wearing your clothing or gear, and tag your business on it.
 That’s where hashtags come in.
 Make sure you get permission!

 You can do a contest with a hashtag.
 Tell customers to post themselves with your product, create a unique hashtag, and spread the word.
-Make sure the rules of the contest are clear and you specify that any pictures entered, become your property and you have full license to use them in marketing.
+Make sure the rules of the contest are clear, and you specify that any pictures entered become your property and you have full license to use them in marketing.

 If you have a brick-and-mortar store or restaurant, the best time to get them is when they’re there and are happy.
-Train your staff to offer to take a picture of their group in the restaurant or trying on a dress with their cell phone.
+Train your staff to offer to take a picture of their group in the restaurant or while trying on a dress with their cell phone.

 Let’s have a brainstorming session!